gboissinot/esgi-al-2023/hexagonal/step8/README.md

 ## Description

-- Apply the Interface Segregation Pattern for output ports
+- Apply the Interface Segregation Principle for output ports

 ## Details